 The best place to start researching your house is the Massachusetts Cultural Resource Information System (MACRIS), a database of historic properties and areas maintained by the Massachusetts Historical Commission.
 If your house isn’t included, look for the neighborhood history that often describes the timeline of development of the area.

 Keep in mind that all house numbers in Watertown were changed in 1912.
 Some streets also had address changes before; certain properties may have had as many as three different numbers.

 The library’s digitized town directories (1869-1938) and resident lists (1939 to the present) are a great place to look if you want to trace the ownership of your house.
 Other library sources include conveyances, deeds, and mortgages from 1870 to 1894, digitized photographs of houses from the library’s collection, maps, and valuation reports.

-Beyond the library, you might continue your research at Town Hall (zoning records, building permits, and assessment records) or the Registry of Deeds for Southern Middlesex County.
+Beyond the library, you might continue your research at City Hall (zoning records, building permits, and assessment records) or the Registry of Deeds for Southern Middlesex County.

 Watertown’s present Town Hall at 149 Main Street evolved from a “Proposed Location for Town Hall Together with Other Changes in Watertown Square” (1921 report) to a “Proposed New Administration Building” (1930 report).
 The library building has also changed over time, as described on our History page and through historic photographs of the Main Library and branches.

 Information on other town buildings can often be found in our digitized annual reports and maps.